-Provincetown’s 2nd Annual Day of the Dead Performing Arts Festival is a community event honoring life and death through art.
+Provincetown’s 3rd Annual Day of the Dead Festival is a community event honoring life and death through art.
 The Festival offers us an opportunity to come together to celebrate the lives and honor the deaths of those we love.

-Inspired by the Mexican traditions of El Día de los Muertos, the two-week Festival includes a story slam, art workshops, death education, a procession, an ofrenda exhibition, an evening of performing arts and a dance party.
+Inspired by the Mexican traditions of El Día de los Muertos, the two-week Festival includes a story slam, art workshops, death education, a procession, an ofrenda exhibition, performing arts, and a dance party!

 The intention of the Festival is to recognize and honor the Mexican and Mesoamerican roots of El Día de los Muertos while simultaneously creating a community event that is unique to the lived lives of Provincetown residents and other Festival participants.

 It is especially important to honor the Mexican roots of the Festival in light of the current national climate of xenophobia and anti-immigration rhetoric, and of national policies denying support for the Dreamers while simultaneously supporting the separation of families at the border.
 Honoring the Festival’s Mexican roots is an opportunity to speak back to divisive rhetoric and policy and celebrate the enriching contributions of Mexicans and Mexican culture.

-The Provincetown Day of the Dead Performing Arts Festival is a volunteer-run, not-for-profit community event committed to making the Festival accessible to all regardless of economic circumstances.
+The Provincetown Day of the Dead Festival is a volunteer-run, not-for-profit community event committed to making the Festival accessible to all regardless of economic circumstances.